11.8.1 Dry eye

 - Hypromellose is the traditional choice of treatment for tear deficiency.
-It may need to be installed frequently for adequate relief.
+It may need to be instilled frequently for adequate relief.

 - Consider use of a drop aid device to aid self-instillation of drops.
-They are particularly useful for the elderly, visually impaired, arthritic or otherwise physically limited patients.
+They are particularly useful for the elderly, visually impaired, people with arthritis or otherwise physically limited patients.
 When recommending eye drop dispensers, it is important to ensure that the eye drops and eye drop dispenser recommended are compatible.

-- Eye drop dispensers allowable on NHS prescription:
+- Eye drop dispensers allowable on HSC prescription:

 - an associated autoimmune disease

 - Some patients may benefit from the use of an eye ointment at night.
 Review to assess benefit after 4-6 weeks.
 Eye ointments may be uncomfortable and blur vision, so they should generally only be used at night and never with contact lenses or when driving or operating machinery.

 - Ciclosporin eye drops (Ikervis®) is accepted as an option for treating severe keratitis in adult patients with dry eye disease that has not improved despite treatment with tear substitutes.
 See NICE TA369

 - For further details on dry eye syndrome including details on diagnosis and when to consider referral see CKS Dry eye Disease